Best Things to Do in Madrid, Spain

 Soccer (aka football) fans will get a kick from touring Santiago Bernabéu stadium in the northern part of the city— home of the Real Madrid football club.
 The tour includes a birds-eye view of the interior of the stadium, the museum, and an up-close look at the trophy collection.
 A photo with the Champions Cup and other optional novelties can be added for a fee.
 Plan a visit and purchase tickets here.

 Bull fighting isn’t for everyone.
 Spaniards themselves are deeply divided over the practice, which has been an integral part of Spanish culture for centuries.
 It’s now common to see protests against animal cruelty outside bullrings, and some jurisdictions have banned bullfights altogether.
-Proponents of bullfighting feel just as strongly about preserving the tradition.
-The debate continues.
+But proponents of bullfighting feel just as strongly about preserving the tradition.
+So the debate continues.

 Las Ventas: Tours and Tickets